RajatJangra2653/Power-platform-Copilot/Instructions/Labs/LAB-03.md

       >**Note**: The braces { } are variables to display dynamic data.
 To enter variables into the node, use the {X} button on the Message node and then select a variable from the list.

-6. For the All other conditions branch, add the following text within the message node: The temperature for **{Region}** is `{Topic.Temperature}`.
+6. For the All other conditions branch, add the following text within the message node: `The temperature for {Topic.Region} is {Topic.Temperature}`.
 Where the braces { } are variables to display dynamic data.

    ![screenshot of the prompt ](../Media/last-ss.png)